curiousest/curiousest.github.io/_drafts/2020-10-15-evolution-of-my-desk-3.md

 I got a [ring light](amazon.co.uk/gp/product/B08423RKGL) and a back light.
 I use the ring light all the time because it makes a big difference.
 I rarely use the back light, because it's more setup and only adds a cool contrast outline effect.

+These are screenshots of zoom video with under different lighting conditions.

+bright daylight vs. cloudy vs. dark

-daylight no light vs daylight ring light
+no lighting vs. overhead lamp vs. ring light

-dark no light vs dark right light vs dark 3-point light
+macbook camera vs. logitech

 zoomed-in eye ring closeup picture